Colorado Campfire Chicken Stew

 Nutrition: Clean Label, Nothing Artificial, No Added Salt, Gluten Free, Non-GMO, Vegan Friendly.

-1. In a 4-quart pot melt butter and sauté onion 5 minutes.
+1. In a 4-quart pot, melt butter and sauté onion for 5 minutes.

 2. Add flour or cornstarch, stir continuously for 30 seconds to form paste.